 Bushwick Collective Street Art, Troutman St

-The Bushwick Collective is a group of artists that grace the neighborhood with their striking street art.
+The Bushwick Collective is a group of artists that grace the neighbourhood with their striking street art.
 While street art is plentiful throughout Bushwick, the best place to view it is on Troutman St (off the L train at the Jefferson St stop).
 Here, the entire street is decked out with some incredible works of art, most of which is replaced yearly by different Bushwick Collective artists during the Bushwick Block Party, held every summer.

 The House of Yes